4re/vapoursynth-portage/README.md

 emerge @vapoursynth-plugins
 ```

-This overlay also includes editors and a modified mpv ebuild with vapoursynth support enabled:
+This overlay also includes an editor and a modified mpv ebuild with vapoursynth support enabled:
 ```
 emerge vapoursynth-editor mpv
 ```